dc602/dc602-website/README.md

 ## Contributing

 Jekyll is relatively simple to understand and doesn't require any coding knowledge or knowledge of ruby.
-Most of the sites pages are written in Kramdownand rendered into HTML by Jekyll when the github pages flow kicks off after a new commit.
+Most of the sites pages are written in Kramdown and rendered into HTML by Jekyll when the github pages flow kicks off after a new commit.

 In order to contribute you will need to install ruby.
 I recommend using rbenv over your local package manager as we will need to use a specific version of ruby to run the local version of this site.
 RVM is also available as an alternative to rbenv, but we will use rbenv here.